A127 road

-The A127, also known as the Southend Arterial Road, is a major road in Essex, England.
+The A127, also known as the Southend Arterial Road, is a major road in Greater London and Essex, England.
 It was constructed as a new arterial road project in the 1920s, linking Romford with Southend-on-Sea, replacing the older A13.
 Formerly classified as a trunk road, it was "de-trunked" in 1997.
 It is known as the Southend Arterial Road except for part of its length in Southend-on-Sea.
 It is also streetlit for its whole length despite its majority coverage through rural land.

 Route

 The A127 starts as a turning off the A12 at Gallows Corner in the London Borough of Havering.
 Traffic heading towards London goes over a flyover and joins the A12 traffic which merges onto the slip-road from the roundabout below, which is where the A127 ends.
 Traffic heading towards Southend also uses the flyover as well as slip roads.
 Its first significant junction is a crossroads after 1/2 mi (Squirrels Heath) with Squirrels Heath Road and Ardleigh Green Road.
 There are traffic lights here, but after that, there are no traffic lights or roundabouts until it enters Southend-on-Sea, though there are a few side turnings.

 Major junctions follow the layout similar to motorways, being served by high-level or low-level roundabouts accessed via slip roads, except for the straight flyover at the junction with Hall Lane, Upminster at about 3.5 km east of Gallows Corner.
 4 mi after Gallows Corner the A127 crosses the M25 motorway at M25 Junction 29 - the start of slip-roads on the A127, and then immediately crosses into Brentwood.
 After a couple of minor side road exits, the next major junction is with the A128 Brentwood exit at the Halfway House (pub) near West Horndon, 3 mi east of the M25.

 It continues through southern Essex and into the Basildon district.
 The next junction is 2 mi east of the Halfway House, for the Dunton (Ford centre) and Laindon exit.